charlescc9/RoboND-DeepLearning-Project/writeup.md

 layers that perform the inverse operation as the encoder's convolutions, doubling width and height and decreasing depth.
 The decoder as performs skip connections by concatenating the upsampled output from the previous layer with the output from the corresponding encoder layer and then performing a convolution with batch normalization.
 Finally, The output layer is another 1x1 convolution with an output shape of (128, 128, 3), which matches the original image shape.
+The stride size for each layer was chosen based on the desired shape change (2 for the encoder layers meant halving the width and height.)
+The filter size was chosen simply based on a conventional value of 3 for the encoder and decoder and necessary 1 for the 1x1 layers.
+The number of filters was largely chosen to be the largest number possible that the FCN could fit on GPU memory.
+The number of encoder and decoder layers, 3, was a hyperparameter that was chosen experimentally.

 #### 3. Hyperparameter Choices
 Hyperparameter | Value